 The Foundation's mission is to help people build careers that improve their lives, and strengthen the lodging industry.
 We achieve this through:

 Scholarships - Since its inception, AHLEF has invested more than $10 million in scholarships, both for students and professionals seeking to advance their skills.
-AHLEF administers eight different scholarship programs, ranging from incoming freshman to graduate-level hospitality management students.
+AHLEF administers nine different scholarship programs, ranging from incoming freshman to graduate-level hospitality management students.

 Funding Essential Research - The Foundation has granted $3.5 million to provide vital funding to help us tell our industry story.
 Our research addresses critical industry issues such as evalutating the impact of hotels on cities around the country, compiling lodging taxes and their impact, training hotel employees to recognize and react to child trafficking, and ADA, and we award grants to make these studies happen.